Vanille-N/meander.typ/README.md

 ## Quick start

-The function `meander.reflow` splits the input sequence into
+The function `meander.reflow` takes a sequence of
-- obstacles: all objects created via the function `placed` (which is like `place`),
+- obstacles: use `placed` to put content at specific positions of the page,
-- containers: produced by `container`, optionally specifying an alignment and dimensions,
+- containers: use `container` to specify where text can be laid out,
-- flowing content: produced by `content`,
+- flowing content: provide text with `content`.
-- optionally `pagebreak`s so that the layout can cover multiple consecutive pages.
+- optionally `pagebreak`, `colbreak`, `colfill` can be used to produce multi-page layouts and fine-tune which text goes into which container.

 <!-- @scrybe(not publish; jump import; grep local; grep {{version}}) -->
 <!-- @scrybe(if publish; jump import; grep preview; grep {{version}}) -->